FacuM/moodicial/README.md

 - Offline mode (host yourself, in your own network)
 - Rate limits (how much interactions can someone do in a user-defined timespan)
 - Web API as a limited service with private key
+- NoJS automatic detection and NoScript mode

 #### Upcoming features

-- NoJS automatic detection and NoScript mode
+- Nothing to document yet.

 ## Known bugs